beejjorgensen/bgc/src/bgc_part_0150_intro.md

 known as a _header file_.
 It's the dot-h at the end that gives it away.
 In fact it's the "Standard I/O" (`stdio`) header file that you will grow to know and love.
-It gives us access to a bunch of I/O functionality[^Technically, it contains preprocessor directives and function prototypes (more on that later) for common input and output needs.].
+It gives us access to a bunch of I/O functionality^[Technically, it contains preprocessor directives and function prototypes (more on that later) for common input and output needs.].
 For our demo program, we're outputting the string "Hello, World!", so we in particular need access to the `printf()` function to